krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     instead of reading it from a stash file.

 **-e** "*enc*:*salt* ..."
-    Sets the list of encryption types and salt types to be used for any new keys created.
-See :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)` for a list of possible values.
+    Sets the keysalt list to be used for any new keys created.
+See :ref:`Keysalt_lists` in :ref:`kdc.conf(5)` for a list of possible values.

 **-O**
     Force use of old AUTH_GSSAPI authentication flavor.